esilver0/CATT/sslstrip-experiment.md

 in the address bar on the client.

 Copy the file location to the right of "Profile Directory" and "Open Directory".
 Then close all the tabs in the Firefox window where NoVNC is running.
-Instead you could run in another "client" session, `killall firefox`.
+Or you could run in another "client" session, `killall firefox`.

-Run
+Then run

 <pre>
 nano <b>/users/ers595/.mozilla/firefox/70y24mrv.default</b>/SiteSecurityServiceState.txt
 </pre>
-Replace the part in bold with the file location.
+replacing the part in bold with the file location.

 *See WARNING above before proceeding* \
 Clear any line containing the websites you want to remove.